Aye-ayes tap tress with their long middle finger to listen for cavities and pull out grubs. They are OMNIVORES and also eat fruit, nuts and nectar.

-Aye-ayes have stunning yellowish-orange eyes and distinctive hands which have curved claw-like nails on elongated, thin fingers.
+Aye-ayes are OMNIVORES and eat grubs, fruit, nuts and nectar.
+They have stunning yellowish-orange eyes and distinctive hands which have claw-like nails on elongated, thin fingers.

-They have no fixed breeding season.
-The female gives birth to a single offspring after a 160-170 days gestation period and is believed to have a birth interval of up to three years.
+Aye-ayes have no fixed breeding season and the female gives birth to a single offspring after a 160-170 day gestation period.
+They are believed to have birth intervals of up to three years.